 10. The hyenas and African dogs take turns on Kilimanjaro Safaris.

 For most folks who ride Kilimanjaro Safaris in Disney’s Animal Kingdom, seeing the African Dogs in the Savannah is a delight.
 But, did you know this spot is also home to Hyenas?

 Hyenas switch out with the African Dogs in the late afternoon each day — but only if they want to.
 So, you might spot hyenas if you ride Kilimanjaro Safaris towards the end of your day!

-12. The differing colors of the pavement on Main Street help to guide guests and keep them from tripping at night.
+11. The differing colors of the pavement on Main Street are there for a reason.

 When you’re walking down Main Street, U.S.A. in Magic Kingdom, you’ve probably got your eyes up to look at Cinderella Castle, the amazing theming, the different shops, characters, or performers like the Dapper Dans and Main Street Philharmonic.

 But try looking DOWN next time.
 You’ll notice that the pavement has different colors.

 Part of the reason for this (so some have said) is to help guide guests and basically alert them that there is a difference in height there (for the areas where there is a step or elevated sidewalk) so as to (hopefully) stop them from tripping to a certain extent.